Divorce and Personal Injury Awards

-What type of award was granted will also be a major factor in if it will be eligible for division.
-If the award was granted for compensatory damages such as “pain and suffering”, which are clearly granted to a particular person for the hardships they endured, then your attorney may be able to defend the award from being divided.
+What type of award was granted will also be a major factor in if it will be eligible for a division.
+If the award was granted for compensatory damages such as “pain and suffering,” which is apparently given to a particular person for the hardships they endured, then your attorney may be able to defend the award from being divided.
 However, other types of compensatory damages such as lost wages or medical expenses directly impact marital property and may be divisible.

 Even if the award is not divided, it may be factored into the calculations for alimony or child support.
-Some very determined ex-spouses may also file a modification on the divorce action in order to incorporate any personal injury awards that occurred post-divorce.
+Some very determined ex-spouses may also file a modification of the divorce action to incorporate any personal injury awards that occurred post-divorce.

 Thanks to our friends and contributors from Andrew R. Lynch, P.C. for their insight into divorce and personal injury awards.

 As Seen on CBS News, ABC News, NBC News, and Fox News